 - Is there clear information for staff about how they can get help inside and outside the school environment if they need it?
 Does the school have a confidential employee assistance programme and do staff know how to access it?

 - Are there good training and development opportunities for staff at every level?
 These opportunities can often be reduced due to increasing budget pressures.
 However, studies show that continuing professional development increases job satisfaction and contributes to good health and wellbeing.

 In response to many requests for support from schools in Cornwall, we have developed a FREE 2 hour Staff Wellbeing workshop to fit neatly into your school's twilight or inset sessions.
 The session includes ways to develop personal and team resilience, and look at ways to incorporate the Five Ways to Wellbeing into your day.
 Contact us to arrange dates for your school or MAT.

 This staff wellbeing programme, commissioned by Cornwall Council, Macmillan and Healthy Cornwall, has been in operation since March 2014.
 The programme trains members of school staff to be Health and Wellbeing champions, whose job is to signpost to appropriate services.
 Work is one of the most accessible places we can get guidance and support and the programme is committed to providing healthcare information and opportunities for school staff to live healthier, happier lives.
-Contact Karen Keast or visit www.swhwcornwall.co.uk for more information.
+Visit www.whwcornwall.co.uk for more information.